salanfe/eth-server/README.md

 * [ ] add Tailscale and/or a VPN server as alternatives to Cloudflare Tunnel.
 Having both Tailscale and Cloudflare Tunnel installed is possible as a fail-safe.
 * [ ] fine tune the grafana agent config: scraping logs, relabeling, etc.
 * [ ] get a definitive solution for the chrony config.
 Using Google NTP servers works so far, but there's probably a better solution.
-Additionally, the consensus protocol don't use leap smear time like the Google NTP servers.
+Additionally, the consensus protocol don't use leap smear time like the Google NTP servers [source](https://github.com/ethereum/consensus-specs/blob/36f0bb0ed62b463947fda97f42f8ddebc9565587/specs/phase0/fork-choice.md#fork-choice).
 * [ ] add more tests and validation
 * [ ] get more eyes on the ansible playbook (I'm no expert)
 * [ ] terraform 3rd parties (grafana cloud, cloudflare).
 Although, those are less critical than the server itself, and doing things by hand is probably fine.
 It's mainly a one-time setup.
 Nonetheless, having terraform could possibly speed up onboarding of new joiners (to be balanced with the extra complexity of introducing yet another tool).